TemTea/Tildes/src/site/notes/Home.md

 [^15]: There were a couple events we got taken to.
 Moshpits and ~~bad~~ enthusiastic metal/punk that we went to.
 The noise/pits/head banging were too much for me, but the inspiration to grow my hair out was probably seeing people with liberty spikes and the like.
 One group just repeated "Devil man, devil man, more a man than you're a mannn", but I couldn't make that work and scrapped other mentions.
 [^16]: A lot of the story I got from unreliable rumors/recollections.
 Trying to understand other's perspective makes it draining to be around people, especially if there's a lot of questionable facts.
 Not great at turning off that part of my brain.
 [^17]: Apologies to the graphic designers if you can't use feathering that way.
-[^18]: Biggest gaff was misremembering xiphoid as the coccyx.
-Didn't have time to rework it so I forced xiph*id*.
+[^18]: Biggest gaff was misremembering the [xiphoid process](https://healthjade.net/wp-content/uploads/2019/06/xiphoid-process.jpg) as something that would've rhymed.
+Couldn't think of any great replacement so I forced xiph*id*.